Do I Need a Permit?

-- The replacement of windows, doors and exterior siding in residential structures.
+- The replacement of windows, doors, and exterior siding in residential structures.

 - The replacement of pickets, railings, star treads, and decking of residential porches and exterior decks.

-An electrical permit IS required: If installation, extension, alteration, or general repair of any electrical wiring, devices, appliances, or equipment
+An electrical permit is required: If installation, extension, alteration, or general repair of any electrical wiring, devices, appliances, or equipment

-A plumbing permit IS required: For the installation, extension, relocation, replacement, or general repair of any plumbing system.
+A plumbing permit is required: For the installation, extension, relocation, replacement, or general repair of any plumbing system.

-A plumbing permit is NOT required: For minor repairs or replacements of plumbing fixtures provided such repairs or replacements do not disrupt the original water supply, the waste or ventilation system.
+A plumbing permit is not required: For minor repairs or replacements of plumbing fixtures provided such repairs or replacements do not disrupt the original water supply, the waste or ventilation system.

-Replacement of Water Heaters: No permit shall be required for replacement of water heaters in one- or two-family dwellings, provided:
+Replacement of Water Heaters: No permit shall be required for the replacement of water heaters in one- or two-family dwellings, provided:

 - The energy use rate or thermal input is not greater than that of the water heater which is being replaced.

-- There is no change in fuel, energy source, location, routing or sizing of venting and piping.
+- There is no change in fuel, energy source, location, routing, or sizing of venting and piping.